xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-declaration-statements/using.md

 `:Using ,mscorlib.dll`

-i.e. specify an empty namespace name followed by no assembly, or followed by the default assembly, which is always loaded.
+that is, specify an empty namespace name followed by no assembly, or followed by the default assembly, which is always loaded.